netscaler/netscaler-observability-exporter/field-descriptions.md

     Specifies the index prefix used for ElasticSearch.
 ElasticSearch allows you to create indexes as necessary through its APIs.
     Kibana allows the creation of index patterns and to facilitate that, this field is used.
-    All index names follow this prefix followed by the time of creation of the index (the time or its format is decided by the `IndexInterval`).
+    All index names follow this prefix followed by the time of creation of the index.
+The time or time format is based on the `IndexInterval`.

 -  `IndexInterval`:

     The interval at which the ElasticSearch indexes are rotated, following the index pattern.
     You can configure the interval as one of the following values:

     -  hourly
     -  12 hours
     -  daily